 Your Point Is …

-Before you put your pen anywhere near your paper, work out your key messages.
+Before you put your pen anywhere near your paper, work out your key messages and your communication flow.
 Each piece of writing should have at least one clear message in it.
 Dot point your key messages or points that you want to make first to help create structure to your words.
+Our Copywriting 3-Step Master Formula is a great place to start planning your communication.

 Know the action you want